grindsa/acme2certifier/docs/mswcce.md

 Be aware of the following limitations when using this handler:

-- CA certificates cannot be fetched from the CA server and must be manually loaded via the `ca_bundle` option in `acme_srv.cfg`. `ca_bundle` only appends a local PEM chain to the issued certificate; it does **not** authenticate the CA endpoint.
+- The CA certificate chain is taken from the MS-ICPR enrollment response (`pctbCert` / CMS) when the CA returns it.
+Configure `ca_bundle` only as a local PEM fallback if the response has no usable chain. `ca_bundle` does **not** authenticate the CA endpoint.
 Enrollment uses SMB/DCE-RPC with RPC packet privacy, not HTTPS/TLS verification.
 - HTTP(S) `proxy_server_list` settings are **ignored**.
 MS-WCCE does not use HTTP(S) and cannot be routed through an HTTP proxy.
 - Revocation operations are not yet supported.
+- Pending (manager-approved) enrollments return the CA `request_id` as the ACME poll identifier, but `poll()` is not implemented yet, so pending requests cannot be completed via ACME.

 ## Preparation